 The goal of this policy is to create a community not impaired by gender-based misconduct of any kind by providing definitions of gender-based misconduct, avenues for those affected by gender-based misconduct to obtain assistance, and a prompt and equitable complaint-and-investigation procedure for all members of the Relay community .
 For the purposes of this policy, the Relay community includes, but is not limited to, students, faculty members, staff, applicants, vendors, visitors, and guests.

-This policy applies to conduct occurring on campus, during any Relay class, program, or activity on or off campus, including academic programs, admissions, recruitment, financial aid, and employment.
+This policy applies to conduct occurring on campus and during any Relay class, program or activity on or off campus, including academic programs, admissions, recruitment, financial aid, and employment.